Comparative Literature, PhD

 for the degree of Doctor of Philosophy in Comparative Literature

 A candidate for the Doctor of Philosophy degree must fulfill the general requirements of the Graduate College in addition to those specified for the master's degree.
 At least 12 additional gh of work, normally at the 500 level, should be taken in courses regularly offered by the literature departments; among these, courses cross listed with the program in comparative literature are especially recommended.
 The candidate is responsible for a knowledge of the history of the literature in one modern language.
 The student also selects a period of major interest and is responsible for a knowledge of two other literatures in this period, which are considered as minors.
-The periods may be the Middle Ages, Renaissance, Neoclassicism and the Enlightenment, or the modern (nineteenth and twentieth centuries).
-Some chronological variations in coordinating the minors will be allowed for students studying non-Western literatures.
+For Western literatures, the periods may be the Middle Ages, Renaissance, Neoclassicism and the Enlightenment, or the modern (nineteenth and twentieth centuries).
+Chronological variations in coordinating the minors will be allowed for students studying Asian and/or African literatures.
 A preliminary examination, i.e. a four-part written examination based on the individual program, and an oral examination with emphasis on the thesis project must be passed.
 The candidate must present an acceptable thesis embracing several national literatures and pass a final oral examination on the thesis.

 The Program in Comparative & World Literature offers graduate programs leading to the degrees of Master of Arts and Doctor of Philosophy and is designed to provide a systematic study of subjects and problems common to several literatures.
 Its purpose is to enable students who have varied linguistic competence and preparation to explore the theory of literature and criticism; the interrelations of several literatures; the main currents, periods, and movements in literary history; the development of literary themes and types; and the relations between literature and the other arts.
 We consider the Master of Arts program to be the first step toward the Ph.D. degree; we expect students admitted to the M.A. program to receive the M.A. and go on to complete a Ph.D.
 We therefore do not offer a formal terminal M.A. program.